PROGRAM — DAY 2

 PLENARY • IN PERSON + ONLINE

-Jamila Rizvi (Progress 2026 emcee), Sisonke Msimang (storyteller), Maxine Beneba Clarke (poet), Noorulain Masood (Centre for Social Innovation in Developing Countries — Pakistan), Kirsty Albion (Australian Progress)
+Jamila Rizvi (Progress 2026 emcee), Noorulain Masood (Centre for Social Innovation in Developing Countries — Pakistan), Larissa Baldwin-Roberts (Common Threads), Sisonke Msimang (storyteller), and Adam Knobel (Australian Progress)

 5:15 — 7:00